StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 #### AWS policy

 The policy below grants permission to assume the role `StackStateAwsIntegrationRole` that's created in each target AWS Monitor Account when the CloudFormation Stack is deployed.
 This policy is required by StackState and StackState Agent to collect data from the AWS Monitor Account.
-The policy should be created and attached to the AWS user(s) or IAM role(s) that will be used by StackState and the StackState Agent:
+The policy should be created and attached to the AWS user(s) or IAM role(s) used by StackState and the StackState Agent:

 ```javascript
 {